onino-js/NEAT/documentation/neat-implementation.md

 > and assigned to that gene.
 The innovation numbers thus represent a chronology of the
 > appearance of every gene in the system.

+The innovation appears at the Gene objects (ConnexionGene and NodeGene).

 > A possible problem is that the same structural innovation will receive different in-
 > novation numbers in the same generation if it occurs by chance more than once.
 How-
 > ever, by keeping a list of the innovations that occurred in the current generation, it
 > is possible to ensure that when the same structure arises more than once through in-
 > dependent mutations in the same generation, each identical mutation is assigned the
 > same innovation number.
 Thus, there is no resultant explosion of innovation numbers.

+Method: Creating new Genes from structutal mutation
+=> For each gene during the process

+1. get the max innovation number from all genes
+2. Create new Gene from a mutation
+3. Check if the mutation has alread been created (ie. already a new create Gene with same specifictions)
+4. If mutation is new increment the max innovation number
+5. assign this max innovation number to the new Gene innovation property
+6. Create the new Gene
+7. store it into an array to perform step 3

 ### Speciation